Five financial books that changed my life

 The Wealthy Barber by David Chilton

 I loved this book for many of the same reasons that I loved “The Richest Man in Babylon” – it contained practical information and lots of useful advice wrapped up in a story that was easy to read.
 I could identify with the characters and their questions and I learned a lot from it.
-The original edition is no longer in stores but Chilton's latest book “The Wealthy Barber Returns” is also an excellent financial book which has lots of valuable information coupled with new insights and I definitely recommend it.
+The original edition is no longer in stores but Chilton’s latest book “The Wealthy Barber Returns” is also an excellent financial book that has lots of valuable information coupled with new insights and I definitely recommend it.

 Related article: Jim’s review of The Wealthy Barber Returns